 What makes Whatfix unique is that they don’t only offer cloud-based interactive guides, but also on-premise in-app experiences.

 But I have to let you know that compared to similar products that are in the same price range, Whatfix doesn’t really provide a full set of features.

-Usually preferred by enterprises, Whatfix falls behind on providing these enterprise users with one thing they need, systematic quality analytics.
+Usually preferred by enterprises, Whatfix falls behind in providing these enterprise users with one thing they need, systematic quality analytics.

-Due to the limited analytics, or the fact that it is far too comprehensive for your small startup, you might have started searching for an alternative to Whatfix.
+Due to the limited analytics, or the fact that it is far too complicated for your small startup, you could need a better in-app training software application.

-Whatfix’s doesn’t provide us with a fixed price, they offer each customer with a customized plan.
-The pricing can vary according to the size of your product, the number of your monthly users, etc.
+Whatfix doesn’t provide us with fixed pricing models, they offer each customer a customized plan.
+The pricing can vary according to the size of your product, the number of your monthly users, etc

 You can contact Whatfix to learn their custom price for your product.